CronoX1/autoreverse/README.md

 ## How to install it

-1. Download the script
+1. Download the script.

 ```
 wget https://raw.githubusercontent.com/CronoX1/autoreverse/main/autoreverse.py
 ```

-2. Give it the right permisions so you can use it in all directories
+2. Give it the right permisions so you can use it in all directories.

 ```
 chmod +x autoreverse.py